fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/hash.md

 # Restore Filters From URL Hash [/api/v2/references/hash/]

 Restores selected filter criteria, based on URL hash.
 Supports the advanced search page and allow for complex filtering for specific subsets of spending data.
+Primarily used when user shares or saves a url from an Advanced Search results page.

 ## POST